 “Even though I’m really angry with my uncle for embarrassing me in front of my friends, I deeply and completely accept myself.
-I was counting on him to be on my side and help me be accepted, but instead he made me look like a loser.
+I am counting on him to be on my side and help me be accepted, but instead he makes me look like a loser.
 What good are uncles if they can’t help you look cool?
 I wish I had a different uncle because this one isn’t doing his job.
-Even though I was really angry, maybe even furious, I deeply and completely accept myself.”
+Even though I am really angry, maybe even furious, I deeply and completely accept myself.”

-Reminder phrases could be “Boy am I angry,” “I was counting on him,” “I looked like a loser,” “He was supposed to be helping me,” “He did the opposite and I’m really angry,” “He’s not doing his job,” “I want a new uncle.”
+Reminder phrases could be “Boy am I angry,” “I am counting on him,” “I look like a loser,” “He is supposed to be helping me,” “He is doing the opposite and I’m really angry,” “He’s not doing his job,” “I want a new uncle.”

 Remember that expanding the Setup language to include a more detailed description can help you target a specific disruption more completely and deliver faster, more thorough results.
 However, it can also take you back toward global territory if you aren’t careful.